cloudtruth/kubetruth/examples/deploymentpatch/README.md

-# Using kubetruth to deploy
+# Using kubetruth to trigger reload/restart of pre-existing app

 This example uses kubetruth to patch a kubernetes deployment whenever dependent parameters change